Freely-Given-org/ESFM/Rationale.md

 Note also that the original text files (Greek above) uses the _strong_ attribute but the field is not a standard Strongs number (it has an additional digit appended at the end).

-Even though it's loadable in traditional Bible editors, the use of custom USFM extensions also makes _editing_ of these aligned/tagged texts VERY complex.
+Even though it’s loadable in traditional Bible editors, the use of custom USFM extensions also makes _editing_ of these aligned/tagged texts VERY complex.
+(Currently the translation is done in one tool, and then a separate, specialised app is usually to graphically match up the alignments to the original words and produce the above file formats.)

 ## Summary and Conclusion